-Given a constant marginal cost of 30, the monopoly's profit maximizing quantity is $Q^ = 7.05$, and the
+Given a constant marginal cost of 30, the monopoly's profit maximizing quantity is $Q^ = 7.05$, and the equilibrium market price is 55.7.

-5 Implications for Conservation Policy
+5. Implications for Conservation Policy

 As mentioned in the Introduction, a handful of biotech companies seek to develop synthetic horns that are bio-identical to wild horns.
 The analysis here shows that the availability of synthetic horns that are perfectly substitutable for wild horns and can be supplied at a lower cost will drive down horn prices and decrease the amount of wild horns in the market (Proposition 6).
 This, of course, should benefit the rhino population by reducing hunters' incentive to poach rhinos for their horns.